BranchMetrics/ArcticTiger-SendGrid/readme.md

 Any use of the visual editor in SendGrid will break the template and prevent Branch links from working.
 To edit the template it is necessary to do the following:

-## 1. Update the sendgrid.html template
+## 1. Update the sendgrid.html file

   - To edit: https://github.com/BranchMetrics/ArcticTiger-SendGrid/blob/master/sendgrid.html
   - To preview changes: https://branchmetrics.github.io/ArcticTiger-SendGrid/sendgrid.html